 Hence, lateral stays or top bracing are employed to connect the top portion of the engine to the hull girder in order to prevent the motion.
 Also, to alter the stiffness of the structure it is recommended that the engine foundation is redesigned at earlier stages of the structural design.

-Inertia Forces: In a low-speed main diesel engine, the rotating parts usually have high mass.
+Inertia Forces: In a low-speed main diesel engine, the rotating parts usually have a high mass.
 Hence, high inertia forces are generated during the acceleration of the reciprocating engine parts.

 The second aspect of main engine excitation is that of Periodic Moments.
 In an internal combustion engine, the time is taken by the piston to travel from the Top Dead Centre (TDC) to the Bottom Dead Centre (BDC) differs from the time taken by the piston to travel from BDC to TDC.
 In a single complete revolution, the time taken in each half is different giving rise to the Second Order Vertical Moments (M2V).
 The RPM of the engine has a frequency half that of these periodic moments.